 Pittsburgh Penguins Scholarships

 Pittsburgh Penguins/Bob Johnson Scholarship is awarded annually to a graduating high school senior from Western Pennsylvania.
 Applicant must be a hockey player who has demonstrated outstanding talent and achievement on the ice.
-Applicant must have a 3.2 GPA to be eligible for this award, but at least as much consideration will be given to student's athletic achievement as is given to academic achievement.
-Selection criteria include leadership, sportsmanship, and character and conduct both on and off the ice, community service and extracurricular activities.
-Award amount is $2,500.
+Applicant must have a 3.2 GPA to be eligible for this award, but at least as much consideration will be given to student’s athletic achievement as is given to academic achievement.
+Selection criteria include positive attitude, leadership, sportsmanship, character and conduct both on and off the ice, community service and extracurricular activities.
+Award amount is $5,000.

 Further Ice Hockey Opportunities